 Contact the Innovation Entrepreneur Center at email@example.com.

-Dr. Erastus Ndinguri, Assistant Director of the Center, is an assistant professor in the Department of Economic and Business Administration.
-A native of Kenya with a PhD in Entrepreneurship from Louisiana State University (LSU), Dr. Ndinguri adds a strong background in entrepreneurship.
-He and Professor Krim will be jointly teaching that Intern Seminar for Summer & Fall 2014.FSU's Entrepreneur Innovation Center in the news
+Dr. Erastus Ndinguri (right), Assistant Director of the center , is an Assistant professor in the department of economics and business.
+Dr Ndinguri has a PhD from Louisiana State University (LSU) in HR and leadership development with his research focusing on entrepreneurship.
+His teaching focuses on Entrepreneurship, Human Resource Management and Organization Behaviour.
+His research interest includes areas in corporate entrepreneurship , human capital development and strategic organization leadership.
+Dr Ndinguri adds a strong background in entrepreneurship.
+He and professor Krim will be jointly teaching the Intern Seminar for Summer & Fall 2014.FSU's Entrepreneur Innovation Center in the news

 - Latest Boston Globe Article

 - Worcester Business Journal

 Entrepreneur Innovation Center at the Maynard Building at Framingham State University

 Monday through Friday 8:30 am to 5:00 pm ,